-Minocqua is enormous in terms of geographical area–about five times the size of an ordinary township.
-The town runs eighteen miles from east to west, twelve miles from north to south and contains nearly 200 miles of town roads.
+While Minocqua looks and feels like a small town, it’s quite large in terms of geographical area.
+It encompasses 178 square miles—five times the size of an ordinary township—and contains nearly 190 miles of town roads.
 Minocqua’s assessed property valuation is over $1.5 billion.

-Many of the reasons President Dwight D. Eisenhower was a regular Minocqua visitor both during and after his presidency are the same reasons visitors come here today: We offer a true getaway in God’s Country with the recreational amenities and services you want and expect.
+Many of the reasons President Dwight D. Eisenhower was a regular Minocqua visitor are the same reasons visitors come here today: To experience a real getaway in God’s Country along with recreational amenities and services they want and expect.

 Whether you’re here for a visit or here for a lifetime, thanks for choosing Minocqua!